secretstartups/handbook/hiring/talent-acquisition-framework/executive-search/index.html.md

 Based on the target start date, the Talent DRI will work backwards by estimating time to fill and determine when to start the recruiting process.

-At this stage, The Talent DRI is also responsible for [creating the req](https://about.gitlab.com/handbook/hiring/talent-acquisition-framework/req-creation/#sts=Requisition%20Creation%20Process) in Greenhouse.
+At this stage, The Talent DRI is also responsible for [creating the Greenhouse req](https://about.gitlab.com/handbook/hiring/talent-acquisition-framework/req-creation/#sts=Requisition%20Creation%20Process).

 ## Role Qualification and Intake